 In 2019, she presented A Conversation between Asia and the West, a series of diptychs printed on canvas that established a visual dialogue between photographs taken in China and in Western cities such as Paris or New York.
 This series continued exploring the absence of people while highlighting similarities and differences between cultures.

-In 2021, during an artist residency in Mompox, Colombia, Bellini created the series Magical Realism.
-The series captures places in this colonial town, bordered by the Magdalena River and considered a World Heritage Site, through iron-forged door locks, a traditional craft of the locality.
-The series also includes images of the Magdalena River, highlighting its importance in Colombian life.
+In 2021, during her artist residency in Mompox, Colombia, Marcela created Magical Realism.
+In this series, her photographs capture places in this colonial town along the Magdalena River.
+Through wrought iron locks typical of Mompox houses, different locations of the town are revealed.
+The series also includes images of the Magdalena River, highlighting its beauty and exuberance.